 In FY2013 Sysco Quality Assurance (QA) adopted the food safety certification processes of the Global Food Safety Initiative (GFSI), which is becoming the benchmark standard for the food industry worldwide.
-Food industry stakeholders increasingly recognize the value of the systemic evaluation of the physical plant, food safety program documentation and employee execution of food safety practices that GFSI certification represents.
+Food industry stakeholders increasingly recognize the value of the systemic evaluation of the physical plant, food safety program documentation and employee behaviors in executing food safety practices that GFSI certification represents.

-We are using the BRC Storage & Distribution audit scheme for Sysco Broadline distribution centers and the Safe Quality Foods (SQF) and Primus GFS audit schemes for processing plants in our FreshPoint and Specialty Meat Company operations.
+We are using the British Retail Consortium (BRC) Storage & Distribution audit scheme for Sysco Broadline and SYGMA distribution centers and the Safe Quality Foods and Primus GFS audit schemes for processing plants in our FreshPoint and Specialty Meat Company operations.

 The GFSI certification process provides two major advantages over routine GMP inspections: